How to thicken and sweeten teriyaki sauce | Best ingredient options

 Why is thick teriyaki sauce so popular?

-If you use teriyaki sauce, especially bottled varieties, you’ll notice that it’s kind of a runny brown liquid similar to soy sauce.
-It is ideal for marinades, but if you want to coat chicken, pork, beef, or veggies, a thick glaze is even better.
+If you use teriyaki sauce, especially bottled varieties from grocery stores, you’ll notice that it’s kind of a runny brown liquid similar to soy sauce.
+It’s ideal for marinades, but if you want to coat chicken, pork, beef, or veggies, a thick glaze is even better.

 Thick and sweet teriyaki sauce is a very popular variation on classic thin teriyaki sauce.
 Not only is it popular in Japan, but Americans seem to really love the thick and sweet version, probably because it’s a tasty substitute for BBQ sauce.

 It’s versatile: you can use it as a dipping sauce for all kinds of foods, even pizza.
-Or you can marinate meats for the grill in it.
+Or you can marinate meats to grill.
 Then, of course, you can use thick teriyaki sauce to make all your favorite Japanese dishes.

 Read more about popular sauces: 9 best sushi sauces you must try!
 List of names + recipes!